kirenz/python-basics/docs/programming-toolkit.md

 ## Anaconda

-The open-source [Anaconda](https://www.anaconda.com/products/individual) Individual Edition Distribution is one of the easiest ways to perform Python data science projects since it already includes Python and the most important modules we need.
+The open-source [Anaconda Individual Edition](https://www.anaconda.com/products/individual) distribution is one of the easiest ways to perform data science projects.
+It already includes Python and the most important modules we need.

 :::{note}
 Anaconda is a data science toolkit which already includes most of the data science modules we need.